Maggia (comics): Competitors and allies

-Although the Maggia organization is, for the most part, analogous in the Marvel Universe to the real-life Italian and Italian-American Mafia or La Cosa Nostra, there exist in the Marvel Universe other Italian crime families that resemble more closely the real Mafia or La Cosa Nostra.
-Some of these families and organizations have been referred to as "the Mafia" in recent comics, but it is unknown whether or not these families ultimately operate under Marvel's Maggia organization or are a part of a separate, more realistic La Cosa Nostra organization in the Marvel Universe.
-These more realistic Italian Mafia organizations are often featured in Punisher comics.
+Although the Maggia is, for the most part, analogous in the Marvel Universe to the real-life Italian and Italian-American Mafia or La Cosa Nostra, there have been several organizations in Marvel publications that more closely resemble the real-life Mafia.
+Some of these groups have been referred to as "the Mafia" in recent comics, but it is unknown whether or not they operate under the fictional Maggia organization or are part of a separate, more realistic Mafia organization.
+These more realistic Italian Mafia groups are often featured in Punisher comics.
 As most of these organizations operate on a crew-based street level and specialize in traditional organized crime rather than superpowered organized crime, it is possible they are not connected to the more powerful Maggia.
 Examples of these organizations include: